 Using the Color Replacement Tool

-Color replacing in Photoshop becomes much quicker with the color replacement tool.
+Color replacement in Photoshop becomes much quicker with the color replacement tool.

 This tool is unique compared to other tools because it retains the shadows, mid-tones, and highlights of the original image in the replaced color image.
-As a result, a realistic look is confirmed of an image after returning the color.
+As a result, an image’s realistic look is confirmed after returning the color.

-The color replacement tool is located at the tool panel under the Brush Tool’s flyout menu.
+The color replacement tool is located in the tool panel under the Brush Tool’s flyout menu.